2018 Husky Energy Refinery explosion

 On April 26, 2018, an explosion and subsequent fire occurred at the Husky Energy Oil Refinery in Superior, Wisconsin.
-An initial explosion was reported at 10:00 AM and was extinguished close to noon, however a piece of debris had hit a storage tank containing asphalt, which ignited after spilling across the refinery, sending a thick plume of black smoke into the air.
-Thirty-six people, including 11 refinery employees, were sent to local hospitals, but there were ultimately no fatalities.
-Residents 3 miles to the east and west of the refinery, 2 miles to the north, and 10 miles to the south were evacuated from their homes temporarily due to concerns of both the toxicity of the smoke affecting those who lived south of the refinery and concerns regarding the plant's hydrofluoric acid tank causing further damage.
+What began as an explosion and subsequent fire at the plant at 10:00 AM CST was dealt with accordingly close to noon.
+However, the explosion had sent debris flying across the refinery; one piece struck an above ground storage tank containing 50,000 barrels of asphalt, which then ignited and sent a thick plume of black smoke into the air.
+Evacuations were ordered in the city of Superior, including businesses, schools, and a hospital.
+The fire was extinguished later in the evening, and the evacuation order would be lifted the following morning.
+36 refinery employees were treated for injuries resulting from the explosion.
+There were no fatalities.
+The U.S. Chemical Safety Board's investigation revealed that there were no safeguards in place to prevent explosions in the event of a shutdown.

 Background

 The oil refinery in Superior, Wisconsin, which processes 50,000 barrels of oil a day, was acquired by Husky Energy from Calumet Specialty Products Partners in November 2017, retaining 180 Calumet employees.
 The company processes heavy oil from oil sands and conventional operations in western Canada.
 The refinery has a partnership with the Superior Fire Department, which provides its personnel training and resources when fighting industrial fires.
 It was eventually acquired by Canadian company Cenovus Energy in March 2021.